MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Data can leave compliance boundary

 Graph Connectors inserts external items into the Microsoft Graph.
-When Copilot selects a Plugin as part of its orchestration, it calls the bot framework commmand and populates the parameters with data based on the description of the parameters.
+When Copilot selects a Plugin as part of its orchestration, it calls the bot framework command and populates the parameters with data based on the description of the parameters.
 THe data it provides can be any of the data available to it in Microsoft 365 or other data provided by Plugins in the conversational session.
 The bot framework commands are hosted externally to the Microsoft 365 boundary.

 ### Performance depends on developers